• Skip to primary navigation

 • Start by thawing out the shrimp.

-• In a food processor place the shrimp (keep out a small handful to add into the Alfredo sauce at the end), sundried tomatoes, garlic cloves and parsley.
+• In a food processor place the shrimp (keep out a small handful to add into the Alfredo sauce at the end), sundried tomatoes, garlic cloves, and parsley.
 Process until all the has been combined.

-• Take the mixture and place in a bowl then add the ricotta cheese and Italian cheese.
+• Take the mixture and place it in a bowl then add the ricotta cheese and Italian cheese.
 Mix all together.

 • Preheat the oven to 350 degrees.